Jute is seen as one of the more eco friendly fibres available.

 Jute is a natural fibre usually. extracted from the bark of the white jute plant.

-You can read more about what Jute in this guide.
+You can read more about what Jute is in this guide.

 Summary – How Sustainable & Eco Friendly Is Jute For Fibre, Textiles & Products?

-The growing and production process of jute seems very eco friendly and sustainable compared to many other fibres.
+The growing and production process of jute seems very eco friendly and sustainable compared to other fibres like conventional cotton for example.

 It’s mostly rain fed (leaving a small water footprint), and uses few toxic chemicals such as pesticides, fertilizers, processing chemicals, dyes and bleaches.

 The downsides to jute are that it can’t be used for clothing as much as other fibres (it’s more for ropes, sacks, and other products), there are synthetic materials available for some of it’s uses (such as plastic), and growth and production is mostly limited to a handful of countries.

 So to an industry like the fashion industry for example, cotton, bamboo, TENCEL, hemp and other fibres might be more appealing and as having wider range of use because of their qualities and features.

 But, other industrial industries may find good use for it as an eco friendly option.

 It’s worth noting jute is fairly water hungry, but it isn’t highly irrigated with freshwater resources (it uses sustainable rainfall instead).